What Is Variable Life Insurance?

 - Endorsements: Lastly, various endorsements and rider options can be added to a variable life insurance policy.
 For example, you can add a long-term care rider, which provides benefits for long-term care needs.
 Depending on the insurer and level of coverage you choose, these add-ons can impact the overall cost of your policy.

-Variable life insurance is a versatile and flexible form of life insurance that can offer a range of benefits.
-However, the cost of variable life insurance can vary depending on several factors, including the premium you choose, underwriting, investment options, policy terms, endorsements, and riders.
+Variable life insurance is a flexible form of coverage that provides a range of benefits.
+The cost of variable life insurance can vary based on factors such as premiums, underwriting, investments, terms, endorsements, and riders.
+Evaluate these factors to determine the best options for your needs.
+For guidance and answers to your questions, consult with an experienced agent.

 5. How to Apply for Variable Life Insurance?